design-group/ignition-tag-cicd-module/gateway/readme.md

-# Gateway Scope - Example Component Library
+# Gateway Scope - Ignition Tag CI/CD Module

-This directory contains the gateway-specific code for the Example Component Library.
+This directory contains the gateway-specific code for the Ignition Tag CI/CD Module.
 The gateway scope is responsible for registering components with the Perspective system and handling any server-side logic related to these components.

 ## Key Files

 - `ExampleComponentLibraryGatewayHook.java`: The main entry point for the gateway module.
+- `TagDeleteRoutes.java`: Handles tag deletion operations.
+- `TagExportRoutes.java`: Manages tag export functionality.
+- `TagImportRoutes.java`: Handles tag import operations.

 ## ExampleComponentLibraryGatewayHook